EDUCBA Logo

 Conclusion

 ‘feval function’ can be used in MATLAB to pass both the function and its arguments inside one parenthesis.
-Please keep in mind that in its latest versions, MATLAB recommends function handle as better option than using feval.
+Please remember that in its latest versions, MATLAB recommends function handle as a better option than using feval.

 Recommended Articles